 My packing tips and travel hacks

 Roll-up Travel Charger – Yes, yes, yes.
 I can only imagine how much time a Roll-Up Travel Charger would save me when it comes to packing and unpacking charging equipment, I must have one of these.
-It minimises clutter and puts all your much needed charges in one very useful bar that plugs straight into the wall.
+It minimises clutter and puts all your much-needed charges in one very useful bar that plugs straight into the wall.
 It appeals to the neat-freak within me… a LOT.

 Plastic bags – Stash some large plastic grocery bags and small sandwich bags in your luggage, they come in so very handy for storing dirty shoes and clothes as well as bars of soap, wet swimwear or leaky toothpaste tubes!

 Tupperware – I use Tupperware or similar hard plastic containers to put all my toiletries in.
-This ensure no leaks will destroy my clean clothes and makes it really easy for me to grab my toiletries in one easy swoop, keep them together in the hotel and makes re-packing easier too.
+This ensures no leaks will destroy my clean clothes and makes it really easy for me to grab my toiletries in one easy swoop, keep them together in the hotel and makes re-packing easier too.
 I also use a small container for all my jewellery and another one for electronics like adaptors, cords and chargers.
 It keeps me organised and stops me from losing things!

 Dryer sheets – Put dryer sheets in your suitcase to keep your clothes smelling good throughout the whole trip, easy!
 No more musty smelling clothes for you, my friend.